anjmittu/NL2code/README.md

 * astor 0.6

 ## Converting CoNaLa data to be used
-The CoNaLa dataset can be downloaded (from this website)[https://conala-corpus.github.io/].
+The CoNaLa dataset can be downloaded [from this website](https://conala-corpus.github.io/0).
 This data should be added under the folder `./lang/conala/data`.
 If you are not using the docker image, you will need to run the following command:
 ```
 $ python -m nltk.downloader punkt
 ```